vemonet/rdflib-endpoint/README.md

 ## 🐍 SPARQL endpoint with custom functions

-Checkout the [`example`](https://github.com/vemonet/rdflib-endpoint/tree/main/example) folder for a complete working app example to get started, with a docker deployment.
-The best way to create a new SPARQL endpoint is to copy this `example` folder and start from it.
+Checkout the [`example`](https://github.com/vemonet/rdflib-endpoint/tree/main/example) folder for a complete working app example to get started, including a docker deployment.
+A good way to create a new SPARQL endpoint is to copy this `example` folder, and start from it.

 ### 📝 Define custom SPARQL functions

-Create a `app/main.py` file in your project folder with your functions and endpoint parameters:
+Create a `app/main.py` file in your project folder with your custom SPARQL functions, and endpoint parameters:

 ````python
 from rdflib_endpoint import SparqlEndpoint